2buttonchess/limchess/Report.md

 chess&mdash;given the time and resource constraints, we felt this was beyond the scope of our project.
 Instead, we opted for a 2-button accessible game player, since 2-buttons is a common input device for people with cerebral palsy or other motor disorders.
 One button chooses a move and another confirms the selection.
-Theoretically, this is all one needs to play chess&mdash;and the web makes a perfect candidate for the prototype.
+Theoretically, this is all one needs to play chess, and the web makes a perfect candidate for the prototype.

 In addition, we felt that the number of possible moves in chess can be overwhelming to new players and presents yet another degree of freedom.
 In an